EoinFitz03/Cpp_Project/README.md

 is fine for this project but it is pretty annoying in practice and would not scale at all.
 Loading maps from a `.txt` file at runtime would fix this completely and is something I would add with more time.

-### OPEN List Performance
-The OPEN list is a `std::vector<Node>` which means every iteration has to scan the whole list to find the lowest f node.
-That is O(n) per iteration.
-For the small 5x5 maps I am using it makes no difference at all, but on a bigger grid with hundreds of nodes it would get slow fast.
-Replacing it with a `std::priority_queue` would bring it down to O(log n) and is the standard way to do it properly.

 ### Small Map Size
 All three maps are 5x5 grids which is fine for testing that the algorithm is correct but too small to really show what A* can do.
 The whole point of A* is handling larger search spaces efficiently and the current maps do not demonstrate that at all.